HughMorris01/C482_Inventory_Management_Sys/README.md

 Inventory Management System (JavaFX)
-A robust desktop application designed to manage complex inventories of parts and products.
-This system allows for full lifecycle management of inventory items while implementing specific business logic to ensure data integrity and relational consistency.

-🛠 Features
+A high-performance desktop solution for inventory lifecycle management, designed with a focus on data integrity, relational consistency, and user-centric design.
+This application provides a scalable framework for managing the complex relationships between component parts and finished products.

+🚀 Core Functionalities
-Complete CRUD Operations: Create, Read, Update, and Delete functionality for both Parts and Products.
+Full CRUD Lifecycle: Seamless Create, Read, Update, and Delete operations for both individual parts and composite products.

-Logical Validation: Implements business rules to prevent the deletion of products that are currently associated with one or more parts.
+Advanced Data Validation: Sophisticated business logic prevents data corruption, such as blocking the deletion of products currently associated with active parts.

-Dynamic Search: Real-time filtering for inventory items by ID or Name.
+Real-Time Dynamic Search: Instant, non-blocking filtering by ID or name to navigate large datasets efficiently.

-Relational Data Management: Supports "Parts" as standalone entities and "Products" as composite entities that can consist of multiple parts.
+Relational Object Mapping: Supports complex entities by managing "Parts" as standalone items and "Products" as composite entities.

-Error Handling: Custom exception handling and user alerts for invalid data entry or logical errors.
+Robust Exception Handling: Custom alerts and input validation (utilizing Regular Expressions) to ensure data cleanliness before database commits.

+🏗️ Technical Architecture
+The application is built using the Model-View-Controller (MVC) architectural pattern to ensure a strict separation of concerns, facilitating easier maintenance and future scalability.

+Model: Centralized data management within an Inventory hub for optimized data flow.

+View: Responsive UI layouts designed with FXML for a modern desktop experience.

+Controller: Dedicated logic handlers for UI interaction, data validation, and database communication.

-🚀 Tech Stack
+🛠️ Tech Stack
 Language: Java 11+

 GUI Framework: JavaFX (FXML)

 Database: MySQL

-IDE/Build Tools: IntelliJ IDEA / Maven
+Build Tools: Maven & IntelliJ IDEA

-📁 Project Structure
-src/: Contains the Java source files, including controllers for the UI and the data model classes.

-Javadoc/: Full technical documentation for the project classes and methods.

-.idea/: Project configuration for IntelliJ IDEA.

-💻 Installation & Setup
+⚙️ Installation & Deployment
-Clone the repository:
+Clone the Repository:

 Bash
 git clone https://github.com/HughMorris01/Inventory_Management_Sys.git
-Database Configuration: Ensure you have a MySQL instance running and update the database connection strings in the source code to match your environment.
+Database Configuration: Ensure a MySQL instance is running and update the connection strings within the source code to match your environment.

+Environment Setup: Verify the JavaFX SDK is correctly configured in your library settings.

-Run the Application: Open the project in IntelliJ IDEA, ensure the JavaFX SDK is configured in your library settings, and run the Main class.
+Run Application: Open the project in IntelliJ IDEA and execute the Main class.

-📝 Technical Implementation Details
-During development, specific focus was placed on:

-MVC Architecture: Decoupling the data models from the view logic and controllers for better maintainability.

-Input Validation: Using Regular Expressions and conditional logic to ensure numerical data types and required fields are correctly handled before database commits.

-Scalability: Designing the Inventory class as a central data hub to allow for easy expansion of the part/product relationship.
+Technical Documentation: Detailed Javadoc is included in the /Javadoc directory, providing full technical specifications for all classes and methods.

+Would you like me to draft a "Future Roadmap" section that outlines how this system could be expanded with features like user authentication or cloud database integration?